OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 ============================
 The modules to configure WFS are integrated in the administration application **admin_en_services**.

-.. tip:: You should first check the WFS getCapabilities document in your browser before you try to load it in Mapbender.

 #.
 Go to *admin_en_services* and choose *WFS Management --> Load WFS*.
-Choose any application in the application list.
+Choose an application in the application list.
 Link to the WFS getCapabilities URL in the text field and hit **Load**.

+.. tip:: You should first check the WFS getCapabilities document in your browser before you try to load it in Mapbender.

 Demo WFS